 A student’s enrollment status can determine eligibility for financial aid.
 Students are encouraged to view the following information and plan appropriately.

 - If you are admitted as a non-degree seeking student, you are ineligible for aid.

-- At times, students who apply for NMSU admission are admitted through the DACC pending specific course work.
+- At times, students who apply for NMSU admission are admitted through DACC pending specific course work.
 If this occurs, your financial aid is processed by the DACC financial aid office.
 Once you complete the course work, you must officially change your status from associate-degree-seeking to bachelor-degree-seeking and from a branch-admission-status to a regular-admission-status.
 Do this at either your college or the NMSU Registrars Office.

-- Undergraduate, full time status requires 12 or more graded credits, three-quarter status is 9 to 11 graded credits, half time status is 6 to 8 graded credits, and less than half time status is 1 to 5 graded credits.
+- Undergraduate, full-time status requires 12 or more graded credits, three-quarter status is 9 to 11 graded credits, half-time status is 6 to 8 graded credits, and less than half-time status is 1 to 5 graded credits.

-- Graduate, full time status requires 9 or more graded credits and half time is 5 to 8 graded credits
+- Graduate, full-time status requires 9 or more graded credits and half-time is 5 to 8 graded credits.

 Repeats and Audits